Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 The falling action is just a minor piece of the story writing puzzle, yet the entire story would unravel without it.

-Writers must weave all the pieces together to create a masterpiece audiences will enjoy for years to come.
+Writers must weave all the pieces together to create a masterpiece that audiences will enjoy for years to come.